quangthangisme/tp/docs/DeveloperGuide.md

     * 3d1.
 TC displays the error message: `“Sorry, we could not find <id> in the contact list”`.

       Use case resumes at step 3.

+**Use case 17: Add a contact (Supports duplicate names)**

+**MSS**
+1. Add a student/teacher's contact with a given ID, name and number.
+2. TC validates the given unique ID and name.
+3. TC adds student/teacher's contact together the unique ID.
+4. TC displays the message `"Successfully added <name> with contact (<number>) (ID:<ID>)"`.

+   Use case ends.

+**Extensions**
+* 2a.
+User inputs a duplicate ID.
+    * 2a1.
+TC displays the error message: `"Sorry, The ID provided already exists, assign a new ID"`.

+      Use case ends.

+* 2b.
+User inputs an empty contact ID:
+    * 2b1.
+TC displays the error message: `"Sorry, The contact ID cannot be empty"`.

+      Use case ends.

+* 2c.
+User inputs an empty contact name.
+    * 2c1.
+TC displays the error message: `"Sorry, The contact name cannot be empty"`.

+      Use case ends.

+* 2d.
+User inputs an empty contact number.
+    * 2d1.
+TC displays the error message: `"Sorry, The contact number cannot be empty"`.

+      Use case ends.

+* 2e.
+User inputs a contact name that contains number:
+    * 2e1.
+TC displays the error message: `"Sorry, The contact name contains numbers, it should only contain alphabet characters"`.

+      Use case ends.

+**Use case 18: Remove students/tutors from contacts**

+**MSS**
+1. Finds the student/teacher's contact with the given ID.
+2. TC removes the contact from the list of contacts.
+3. TC displays the message `"Successfully removed the contact of <name> (<contact>)(ID:<ID>)"`.

+   Use case ends.

+**Extensions**
+* 1a.
+User enters a ID that is not present in the contact list.
+    * 1a1.
+TC displays the error message: `"The given ID (<ID>) cannot be found"`.

+      Use case ends.

+**Use case 19: Tag each student by which class/course they are enrolled in**

+**MSS**
+1. User inputs an ID and a class and course for it to be tagged.
+2. TC finds the contact from the list.
+3. TC updates the contact with the given ID with the provided class and course.
+4. TC dsplays the message `"Sucessfully tagged <name>(<ID>) under <course>/<class>"`.

+   Use case ends.

+**Extensions**
+* 2a.
+User inputs an ID that is not found in the contact list
+    * 2a1.
+TC displays the error message: `"The given ID(<ID>) cannot be found"`.

+      Use case ends.

+* 2b.
+User inputs an empty contact ID:
+    * 2b1.
+TC displays the error message: `"Sorry, The contact ID cannot be empty"`.

+      Use case ends.

+* 2c.
+User inputs an empty class tag.
+    * 2c1.
+TC displays the error message: `"Sorry, The class tag cannot be empty"`.

+      Use case ends.

+* 2d.
+User inputs an empty course tag.
+    * 2d1.
+TC displays the error message: `"Sorry, The course tag cannot be empty"`.

+      Use case ends.

 ### Non-Functional Requirements